 |Amanda at the Expedition Everest Challenge|

 Amanda is a graduate of the University of Colorado at Boulder (BA, MA- English Literature) and University of Central Florida (PhD- Texts and Technology).
-She shares much of her MA work on this blog and at Classic Literature Weekly.
 Amanda enjoys English novels from the 18th century and the Victorian period.
-She currently is working on a historical novel based on the works of Emily Bronte to be published in the winter of 2014.
+She also enjoys literary history as well as a good mystery.

 In addition to classic novels, Amanda also enjoys running, bicycling and yoga.
 Amanda is a Level I Reiki Healer and an RYT200 Yoga Instructor.